[HISTORY: Adopted by the Mayor and Council of the Borough of Paulsboro as indicated in article histories. Amendments noted where applicable.]

-The minimum rate shall be $300 per year per unit, which minimum shall entitle the user to 60,000 gallons (15,000 gallons per quarter), per basic service unit, as defined herein, and amplified by the schedule contained herein.
-In those cases where the units are described by a fraction, the user will be entitled to the appropriate fractional amount of 60,000 gallons.
+The minimum rate shall be $300 per year per unit ($75 per quarter), which minimum shall entitle the user to 60,000 gallons (15,000 gallons per quarter), per basic service unit, as defined herein, and amplified by the schedule contained herein, in those cases where the units are described by a fraction, the user will be entitled to the appropriate fractional amount of 60,000 gallons.

 All amounts over the gallonage allowed in the minimum rates will be charged at $5 per 1,000 gallons up to 30,000 gallons and $7.50 per gallons in excess of 30,000 gallons per unit per quarter.

 Definitions.
 As used in this section, the following terms shall have the meanings indicated:

 - (1) For sewer rental purposes, a room, a group of rooms, house trailer or similar structure, or facility occupied or designed for occupancy as separate living quarters by a family or other group of persons living together or by a person living alone, where such structures and facilities are in addition to the initial sewer connection.
 The basic service unit will be allotted 15,000 gallons per quarter at a flat rate.

 - (2) For water rental purposes, a room, group of rooms, house trailer or similar structure or facility occupied or designed for occupancy as separate living quarters by a family or other group of persons living together or by a person living alone is classified as a "basic service unit," where such structures and facilities are in addition to the initial water connection.
 One basic service unit will be allotted 15,000 gallons per quarter (60,000 gallons per year) and will be charged in accordance with AA 78-21A.